 All of that is to say, that I like him.
 He’s a welcome antidote.
-He’s like Ricky Gervais at the Golden Globes — taking the piss out of people who think they’re more important.
+He’s like Ricky Gervais at the Golden Globes — taking the piss out of an industry and people who think they’re more important than they truly are.

 In his latest book, Medium Raw, his love for cooking and food shines through.
 In one chapter, he argues that every person should be forced to learn to cook because it is so essential to our survival.
 Not knowing how to cook a meal or be marginally sufficient in the kitchen should be reason enough for cultural shame.

-He lays out some basic notions of what every person should know how to do to be a self-sufficient home cook.
-I’ve adapted them into what shall know be referred as “Anthony Bourdain’s Cooking Commandments” — as good a place as any if you want to become a better cook at home.
+He lays out some basic concepts of what every person should know how to do to be a self-sufficient home cook.
+I’ve adapted them into what shall now be referred to as “Anthony Bourdain’s Cooking Commandments.”
+This is as good a place as any if you want to become a better cook at home.